 In 2019 the Trust became responsible for North Cumbria Mental Health and Learning disability services.
 This is a significant undertaking for the Trust and as such may affect its Risk Appetite across a number of categories.

-Careful consideration will be taken through 2019/20 on the impact of this major change ensuring NTW does not expose itself further to risk.
-Additional Commercial activity during this time will be considered in light of the workload and impact of North Cumbria.
+Careful consideration will be taken through 2019/20 on the impact of this major change

 BOARD ASSURANCE FRAMEWORK AND CORPORATE RISK REGISTER

 1.0 Risks aligned to Mental Health Legislation Committee